Emin Erkul: Mayor of Istanbul (1924–1928)

-Executive and pysician again (1928–1950)
+Executive and physician again (1928–1950)

 He then became the chairman of the board of directors of the Yıldız Music Hall, which he had licensed during his term as mayor.
 After the closure of the music hall, he entered business life by opening an office.
 After a while, he closed it down and returned to his medical profession.

 He treated his patients in his clinic in Çemberlitaş, Fatih, and performed his surgeries at the Italian Hospital near Tophane.
 On 3 March 1932, he was elected to the board of directors of "Milli Reasurans", a reinsurance company, which was established by the Türkiye İş Bankas in 1929 for the nationalization of insurance business.
 He served as a member, vice president, and president until 29 March 1950.
 On 1 January 1934, he was elected to the board of directors of the Ottoman Bank, and served in this position until 10 July 1953.

 He was elected to the honorary membership of the Association of Military Surgeons of the United States (AMSUS) on 2 Ma 1939, and was presented with a certificate and medal of membership at a ceremony held in Washington D.C., United States.
 He was deemed worthy of the "Honorary Citizenship of Bursa" by the Bursa Municipality Council on 7 February 1947.
 He was among the founders of the Touring and Automobile Club of Turkey and the Turkish Chess Federation Association.
 He was also the owner of the Turkish Chess Magazine and, served as the editor-in-chief of the magazine.
 He was the representative and founder of the American College in Türkiye.